keffren/aws_labs/hands_on_2/README.md

 - **EC2 instance -** Virtual server in the cloud.
 Elastic Beanstalk will provision one or more Amazon EC2 instances when creating an environment.
 - **Web server -** Software that uses the HTTP protocol to serve content over the Internet.
 It is used to store, process, and deliver web pages.
 - **Platform —** Combination of operating system, programming language runtime, web server, application server, and Elastic Beanstalk components.
 Your application runs using the components provided by a platform.
+    - ***solution_stack_name** defines the platform as terraform argument*
+    - solution_stack_name - A solution stack to base your Template off of.
+Example stacks can be found in the Amazon API documentation